MicrosoftDocs/azure-docs/articles/cosmos-db/connected-service.md

 ## Use Data Explorer

 After opening Data Explorer, we can Create and Delete database, Create, and Delete Collection.
 And Create and Delete documents, Filter Document, Create, and Delete Stored Procedure.
-Also we can  Create and Delete Triggers, Create, and Delete User-Defined Function to perform server-side business logic.
+We can also Create and Delete Triggers, Create, and Delete User-Defined Function to perform server-side business logic.
 For how to use Data Explorer, refers to [Azure Cosmos DB docs on Microsoft website](https://docs.microsoft.com/en-us/azure/cosmos-db/).

 ![The new Azure Cosmos DB page](./media/connected-service/connected-service-dataexplorerui.png)

 ## Demo

-Use Azure Cosmos DB ConnectedService in VisualStudio(video): [Use Azure Cosmos DB ConnectedService in VisualStudio](https://go.microsoft.com/fwlink/?linkid=858711)
+Use Azure Cosmos DB Connected Service in Visual Studio(video): [Use Azure Cosmos DB Connected Service in Visual Studio](https://go.microsoft.com/fwlink/?linkid=858711)

 ## Next Steps
 In this document, you've learned following items:

 > [!div class="checklist"]
 > * Create an Azure Cosmos DB account
-> * Add ConnectedService and add account
+> * Add Connected Service and add account
 > * Open Azure Cosmos DB Explorer
 > * Use Data Explorer